codefresh-io/docs.codefresh.io/_docs/integrations/kubernetes.md

 {% include image.html
 lightbox="true"
-file="/images/kubernetes/add-cluster/add-do-cluster.png"
+file="/images/integrations/kubernetes/add-cluster/add-do-cluster.png"
-url="/images/kubernetes/add-cluster/add-do-cluster.png"
+url="/images/integrations/kubernetes/add-cluster/add-do-cluster.png"
 alt="Selecing the DigitalOcean cluster" caption="Selecing the DigitalOcean cluster" max-width="40%"
   %}

 Your cluster is now connected.
-You should be able to see it your [Kubernetes dashboard]({{site.baseurl}}/docs/deployments/kubernetes/manage-kubernetes/) and start [deploying]({{site.baseurl}}/docs/getting-started/deployment-to-kubernetes-quick-start-guide/) on it.
+You should be able to see it your [Kubernetes dashboard]({{site.baseurl}}/docs/deployments/kubernetes/manage-kubernetes/), and start [deploying]({{site.baseurl}}/docs/quick-start/ci-quickstart/deploy-to-kubernetes/) to it.

-Note that you can als add a DigitalOcean cluster as a generic  cluster as well (explained below).
+Note that you can also add a DigitalOcean cluster as a generic  cluster as well (explained below).

-#### Adding any other cluster type (not dependent on any provider)
+### Adding any other cluster type (not dependent on any provider)